 EnergyPlus Support Group on Yahoo!

 The EnergyPlus Support Yahoo!
 Group is an email-based user-to-user support group that is also monitored by the development team.
 The Group website also includes additional files and weather data not published on the EnergyPlus website.
 After joining the group, you can send messages to: [email protected].

 Real-Time Email and Phone Support

-The following organizations provide more individual email and/or phone support.
-If you want your organization added to this list, please contact [email protected].
+These organizations provide more individual email and/or phone support.

 Several organizations provide public and/or private EnergyPlus trainings and workshops.